Statement of corporate governance arrangement

 Principle 3: Director responsibilities

 The Board has agreed a Board meeting calendar and meets formally at least six times a year.
-Relevant governance updates are given to the Board at Board meetings by Prism Cosec, as well as the executive management team.
+Relevant governance updates are given to the Board at Board meetings, as well as the executive management team.

-The Board receives regular information on many aspects of the business including financial and operating performance, strategy, market environment, health & safety, legal and compliance.
+The Board receives regular information on many aspects of the business including financial and operating performance, strategy, market environment, legal and compliance and operating responsibly (which includes health and safety and sustainability).

 The Board has approved a Schedule of Matters Reserved for the Board which will be reviewed on an annual basis.
-Over the last 12 months a significant amount of work has been undertaken to develop and embed an internal controls framework.
-A treasury and cash governance transformation plan was approved by the Board in January 2021 and the Group Financial Controller joined in January 2021.
-The business has since implemented a number of control changes: a Group Delegation of Authority was approved by the Board in March 2021 and has since been implemented; a global treasury management system will be implemented during 2021; and Group finance functions are being established, with senior finance personnel being recruited throughout 2021.
+A significant amount of work has been undertaken to develop and embed an internal controls framework.
+A treasury and cash governance transformation plan was approved by the Board in last year and the Group Financial Controller joined in January 2021.
+The business has since implemented a number of control changes: a Group Delegation of Authority, a global treasury management system, and Group finance functions are being established, with senior finance personnel being recruited throughout the last two years.

 Principle 4: Opportunity and risk